Herantis Pharma Plc

-Herantis develops innovative drugs based on leading scientific research in their fields that aim at breakthrough in unmet clinical needs.
-The company’s objective is to establish the safety of its drug candidates in early-stage clinical studies, show signals of their efficacy, and then negotiate commercialization agreements with large pharmaceutical companies.
+Herantis develops innovative drugs based on leading scientific research that aim at breakthrough in unmet clinical needs.
+The company’s objective is to establish the safety and initial efficacy of its drug candidates in early clinical studies and then negotiate commercialization agreements with large pharmaceutical companies.

 Lymfactin® for breast cancer associated lymphedema

-Surgery or trauma can damage lymph nodes, which may lead into secondary lymphedema (LE).
+Surgery or trauma can damage lymphatic system, which may lead into secondary lymphedema (LE).
 Its common symptoms are permanent swelling of the affected limb, thickening and hardening of skin, limited limb mobility, pain, and increased sensitivity to inflammations.
-Secondary lymphedema is a chronic, progressive disease that severely decreases the patient’s quality of life.
-Current treatments such as compression garments, special massage, and exercise may relieve symptoms but do not cure the damages of the lymphatic system that cause the disease.
+Secondary LE is a chronic, progressive disease that severely affects the patient’s quality of life.
+Current treatments such as compression garments, massage, and exercise may relieve symptoms but do not cure the damages of the lymphatic system that cause the disease.

-Herantis’ Lymfactin® is an investigational gene therapy drug that produces a growth factor called VEGF-C, which is highly selective to the growth of lymphatic vessels.
+Herantis’ Lymfactin® is an investigational gene therapy drug that produces a human growth factor called VEGF-C, which is the natural trigger for the growth of lymphatic vessels.
 Based on preclinical results Lymfactin® promotes the regeneration of lymphatic vessels and thus repairs damages of the lymphatic system.
-Lymfactin® is based on research at an Academy of Finland Centre of Excellence led by Professor Kari Alitalo at the University of Helsinki.
+Lymfactin® is based on the research at a National Centre of Excellence at the University of Helsinki led by Professor Kari Alitalo.

 CDNF neuroprotective factor for Parkinson’s disease

-Herantis develops its drug candidate CDNF for the treatment of Parkinson’s disease (PD).
-Parkinson’s disease is a slowly progressing neurodegenerative disease that cannot be cured.
-Estimated 7 million people worldwide have Parkinson’s disease.
-Known treatments only alleviate the motor symptoms of the disease but have no effect on its progress, which is caused by the death of dopaminergic neurons in the brain.
+Herantis develops its drug candidate CDNF for the treatment of PD, a slowly progressing neurodegenerative disease affecting estimated 7 million patients worldwide.
+Known treatments of PD only alleviate the motor symptoms of the disease but have no effect on its progression or cause: the death of dopaminergic neurons in the brain.

-CDNF is a protein naturally present in humans.
-It was discovered in the long-term academic research led by Professor Mart Saarma and shown to protect dopaminergic neurons.
-In preclinical disease models CDNF has broadly alleviated the symptoms of Parkinson’s disease and protected and recovered dopaminergic neurons.
+CDNF, a protein naturally present in humans, is a potent neuroprotective factor.
+It was discovered in the long-term academic research led by Professor Mart Saarma at the University of Helsinki.
+In preclinical disease models CDNF has broadly alleviated the symptoms of PD and protected and recovered dopaminergic neurons.
 Herantis aims at developing CDNF into a drug that addresses both motor and non-motor symptoms of PD and also stops disease progression.

-Thanks to the promising scientific results and development work the European Union granted an approximately €6 million grant for the Phase 1-2 clinical study of CDNF for the treatment of PD.
-The grant became effective 1 Jan 2017 and the clinical study intends at starting patient recruitment in Q3/2017.
-The clinical study will assess the safety and signals of efficacy in 18 patients with Parkinson’s disease at three university hospitals in Finland and Sweden.
+Thanks to the promising scientific results and development work the European Union granted approximately €6 million for CDNF research and development including the Phase 1-2 clinical study.
+The grant became effective 1 Jan 2017.
+The Phase 1-2 study assesses the safety and signals of efficacy of CDNF in 18 patients with Parkinson’s disease at three university hospitals in Sweden and Finland.
+In February 2018, Herantis announced the favorable safety evaluation by an independent data safety monitoring board and their recommendation to continue the study as planned, including the start of patient recruitment also in Helsinki and Lund.

-ALS (Amyotrophic Lateral Sclerosis) is a fatal motor neuron disease.
-As the disease progresses the patient loses control of her muscles, which leads to difficulties in motion, speech, swallowing, and breathing.
-The estimated average survival from symptom onset is from two to five years.
-There is no known cure; present treatments can only alleviate the symptoms of ALS.
-An estimated 140,000 people contract ALS annually.
-The European Medicines Agency EMA and the US Food and Drug Administration FDA have both granted an Orphan Designation for Herantis’ CDNF for the treatment of ALS based on the preliminary preclinical results on its possible efficacy.
-The company is exploring possibilities to start a clinical development program in ALS.
-Decisions on starting such a program have not been made and no funding is allocated.
+The European Medicines Agency EMA and the US Food and Drug Administration FDA have granted an Orphan Drug Designation for Herantis’ CDNF for the treatment of ALS based on the preliminary preclinical results on its possible efficacy.
+Decisions on starting a development program have not been made and no funding is allocated.

 Income from business operations, R&D expenses